panditdhamdhere/Compose/README.md

 > **⚠️ Early Stage**: Compose is currently in development and only available to contributors.
 It is **NOT production ready**.

+## Purpose of Compose

+The purpose of Compose is to help people create their own smart contract systems.

+Compose will provide an on-chain standard library of facets (smart contracts) and a simple, standardized way to deploy diamond contracts that use both the Compose library and your own custom facets.

+The project is flexible and will evolve based on community input—so tell us what you’d like Compose to do for you.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Discord](https://img.shields.io/badge/Discord-Join%20Chat-blue.svg)](https://discord.gg/DCBD2UKbxc)